RIRI-14/Instagram-Bot/README.md

 ++Selenium - a python package used to automate web browser interaction pip install -U selenium

-++Instructions

-++Download ChromeDriver and extract the file.
+++Important nstructions

+++Download the ChromeDriver and extract the file and store it in the C Drive in a particular folder.
+Then copy the path of this folder carefully as it is important for web scrapping.

+For eg: If you name the folder chromedrivers in the C Drive then the path would look like-

+chromedriver_path = "C:\chromedrivers\chromedriver.exe"

+++Check Chrome Version

 ++Check the version of your Google Chrome and download the matching ChromeDriver version

-++Check Chrome Version

-In config.py change the chromedriver_path to the local path of where your ChromeDriver executable file is located

-chromedriver_path = "C:\chromedrivers\chromedriver.exe"

 Adjustments you can make in config.py to tweak the bot to your liking.
-(Please be aware of Instagram's daily limits for likes and comments to avoid getting banned.)

-Create a file named credentials.py to hold your account login information using the format below.
+Save and Name the file where you work as InstagramAutomationBot.py in order to keep the work safe and secure.

 See File Structure for where the file should be placed.